Transfer Students from Universities and Colleges External to SDSU

 - RWS 200 – Critical Thinking (or any CSU GE Area A3) (Minimum grade of C)

 - Statistics – STAT 119/STAT 250/PSY 280/SOC 201 (Minimum grade of C) Only one Statistics course is required for admission.

-All 8 Nursing prerequisite courses must be completed by the end of Fall 2016 if applying for Fall 2017 admission.
-Nursing prerequisite courses may not be in progress in Spring 2017 if applying for Fall 2017 admission.
+All 8 Nursing prerequisite courses must be completed by the end of Fall 2022 if applying for Fall 2023 admission.
+Nursing prerequisite courses may not be in progress in Spring 2023 if applying for Fall 2023 admission.
 Exceptions will not be granted under any circumstances.
-The School of Nursing does not have a recency policy (expiration timeframe) for prerequisite courses.

 Additional Requirements for the Nursing Degree and RN License

-Students are required to complete Intro to Psychology (AP Score of 3 or higher will suffice) and Developmental Psychology to satisfy the Nursing degree requirements and RN license requirements upon graduation.
-These courses are not prerequisites for admission and may be taken during Spring 2017 or upon admission to SDSU.
+Students are required to complete Introductory Psychology (an AP Score of 3 or higher will suffice) and Developmental Psychology to satisfy the Nursing degree requirements and RN license requirements upon graduation.
+These courses are not prerequisites for admission and may be in progress during Spring 2023 or taken upon admission to SDSU.

-San Diego State University Enrollment Services and the School of Nursing have streamlined the application for admission to the University and the Nursing major.
-Under the new application process, students will be required to submit an application to the University via CSU Mentor (www.csumentor.edu) and complete SDSU’s Supplemental Application in January 2017.
+Applicants will be required to submit an application to the University via Cal State Apply (between October 1 and November 30, 2022) and complete SDSU’s Supplemental Application in January 2023.
 The School of Nursing no longer has a separate application process.
-The University will accept Fall 2017 admission applications from October 1, 2016 – November 30, 2016.
-See SDSU’s Transfer Admission website for additional information: https://www.sdsu.edu/admissions.
+See SDSU’s Transfer Admissions website for additional information.